 - Set up a UWTravelWise/Concur account online.
 Contact Cindy Armour (email@example.com) if you assistance.

 - Know what funding you are using for your trip (e.g., 144-PRJ6789).
 Note: 101-funds cannot be used for travel.

 Register for the conference/event

-Get the department credit card number from Cindy Armour (firstname.lastname@example.org, 608-262-1379) or pay with personal funds to register for a conference or event.
+Please work with Cindy Armour (firstname.lastname@example.org, 608-262-1379) or pay with personal funds to register for a conference or event.
 Print out a copy of the registration invoice/confirmation and keep it for your reimbursement documentation.

 Make lodging/hotel arrangements